Texas Roadhouse Green Beans

 Chef’s Tips

 - Yes, to recreate the delicious classic dish from Texas Roadhouse, we use canned green beans like they do.
-It just has that specific texture we’re looking for!
-Be sure to drain all the liquid from the cans before adding the green beans to the skillet.
+They just have that specific texture we’re looking for!
+Be sure to drain all the liquid from the cans before adding the green beans to the skillet, and give them a quick rinse to remove any excess salt.

-- You can very easily make this recipe dairy free by skipping the butter or replacing it with a tad of oil or a plant-base option.
+- Dietary variations are totally doable.
+You can very easily make this recipe dairy free by skipping the butter or replacing it with a tad of oil or a plant-base option.
 It’s already low-carb, but to make it completely keto, all you need to substitute is the sugar.
 Monk fruit or Swerve would work great instead.

 Try These Other Delicious Side Dishes